 - Don’t “check for updates” or anything, because if it actually finds an update, it’ll be from the HandBrake website (and for the standard 8-bit version most likely).

-- It was built on “El Capitan” (OS X 10.11.3), and I didn’t think to muddle through things to see what the minimum OS version was set.
+- The 2016 version was built on “El Capitan” (OS X 10.11.3), and 2017 version on Sierra.
+I didn’t muddle through things to see what the minimum OS version was set at.
 So if you’re using an older version of OS X, it may or may not work, but feel free to leave a comment if you try.
-Option #2 should work in that case though.

 I compiled some x264 and x265 libraries for 8/10/12-bit support that will work with the latest “nightly” version of HandBrake.
 You can grab it from the main HandBrake website at: